PengHui-hub/PengHui-hub.github.io/content/event/example/index.md

 ---
-title: 2024 Summer DESI Collaboration Talk
+title: 2024 Summer DESI Collaboration Meeting Talk

-event: 2024 Summer DESI Collaboration
+event: 2024 Summer DESI Collaboration Meeting
 event_url: https://www.cppm.in2p3.fr/desi_marseille_2024/

 location: Faculté de Droit et de Science Politique of Aix-Marseille Université.
 address:
   street: 110-114 La Canebière
   city: Marseille
-  # region: CA
+  region: France
   # postcode: '94305'
-  country: France
+  # country: France

-summary: An example talk using Hugo Blox Builder's Markdown slides feature.
+summary: An online talk in the DESI Collaboration Meeting
-abstract: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellusac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.'
+abstract: 'The accurate determination of the true redshift distributions in tomographic bins is critical for cosmological constraints from photometric surveys.
+In this talk, I will first briefly introduce the redshift self-calibration method, which can utilize the photometric galaxy clustering alone, is highly convenient and avoids the challenges from incomplete or unrepresentative spectroscopic samples in external calibration.
+I will present some works on the validation and application of the self-calibration method.
+Then I will show the recent improvements we have made to the algorithm, which greatly expands the application range of self-calibration method and accurately reconstructs the redshift distributions for various mock data.
+Using the luminous red galaxy (LRG) sample of the Dark Energy Spectroscopic Instrument (DESI) survey, we find that the reconstructed results are comparable to the state-of-the-art external calibration.
+Finally, I will discuss the combination with spec-z cross correlation to further improve the reconstruction accuracy.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2030-06-01T13:00:00Z'
+date: '2024-07-11T09:15:00Z'
-date_end: '2030-06-01T15:00:00Z'
+date_end: '2024-07-11T09:30:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).
-publishDate: '2017-01-01T00:00:00Z'
+publishDate: '2024-01-01T00:00:00Z'

 authors:
   - admin